• Skip to primary navigation

 Expert Tips

 Make your own variations: Strawberries are just a starting point.
-Feel free to experiment with other fruits, like blackberries, blueberries and peaches.
+Feel free to experiment with other fruits.
+See my peach Moscow mule and raspberry Moscow mule for inspiration.

 Try other liquors: Vodka is standard for a classic Moscow mule recipe, but you can also make variations using gin, bourbon or tequila -- they're all delicious.